USF2000 Championship

-The USF2000 Championship Presented by Cooper Tires is an American racing series using the American variation of the Formula Ford formula, "F2000", that resumed operation for the 2010 season.
-As of 2022, it is sanctioned by the United States Auto Club, and is the first rung of the Road to Indy.
+The USF2000 Championship Presented by Continental Tire is an American racing series using an American variation of the Formula Ford standard, "F2000", that resumed operation for the 2010 season.
+As of 2022, it is sanctioned by the United States Auto Club (USAC), and operated by Andersen Promotions.
+It is the second rung of the Road to Indy.

 History

 Andersen/Foschi era

 The series was initially founded by Doug Powell in 1990, and regularly fielded over 60 entries per race.
 In the first seasons the series was mainly based in the western part of the United States sanctioned by the United States Auto Club.
 For 1992 the series started a Western Division and an Eastern Division, the Eastern Division being headed by Dan Andersen and Mike Foschi.
 In the 1992 season the race at Indianapolis Raceway Park (Night before the 500) and the race at Heartland Park Topeka (East-West Shootout) counted towards both championships and attracted huge fields.
 It was a regular site at Indianapolis that drivers had to qualify on time to make the grid for the race.
 In the same year the Sports Car Club of America founded the American Continental Championship.
 All three classes utilized the same set of rules, based on the SCCA Formula Continental regulations.
 In 1994 both USAC series were merged into one national championship.

-For 1995 the SCCA series merged with the USAC series.
-Creating one national championship co-sanctioned between the SCCA and USAC.
+For 1995 the SCCA series merged with the USAC series, creating one national championship co-sanctioned between the SCCA and USAC.
 The series ran on the same tracks as high ranking series such as the Indy Racing League, NASCAR Cup Series and Trans-Am Series.
-Many drivers graduated into the higher-ranking series such as Indy 500 winner Dan Wheldon.
+Many drivers graduated into the higher-ranking series, such as Indy 500 winner Dan Wheldon.